yellows8/3ds_smashbroshax/README.md

 * "ADDITONALDATA_SIZE1={val}" Use the specified value for the raw size value in the beacon additionaldata, instead of the default one.
 For example, with a large value this could be used to build vuln-test pcaps.
 * "BEACON_BYTEID={val}" Override the u8 ID used in the networkstruct(default is 0x0 for regular Smash multiplayer).
 0x1 is smash-run(which works fine with this hax).
 0x55 is WiiU comms: the vulnerable smash-3ds function is never executed with this however.

 Only one of the PAYLOAD* params must be specified.
+The commands used for the release-archive is: make clean && make "PAYLOADPATH=/smashpayload.bin"

 # Usage
 Remember to always broadcast the beacon on the same channel as specified in the beacon itself(channel 6 with the default pcap base).
 The following data *must* *not* be changed in the beacon frame while it's being sent: host/BSSID MAC addresses, and all of the beacon tags.
 The MAC address with the default base pcap is: 59:ee:3f:2a:37:e0.